 Information from Iowa 4-H.

 Timely advice for volunteers and staff working with 4-H youth with autism spectrum disorder.
 It also includes some key resources for further learning.
-(PDF created by Minnesota 4-H staffer Darcy Cole.)
+(Created by Minnesota 4-H staffer Darcy Cole.)

-McLeod County 4-H program coordinator Darcy Cole presented a workshop on autism spectrum disorder (asd).
-These slides give background information, incidence statistics and symptoms associated with the disorder as well as strategies and tips for working with youth with asd.
-(PDF)
+McLeod County 4-H Program Coordinator Darcy Cole presented a workshop on autism spectrum disorder (asd).
+These slides give background information, incidence statistics and symptoms connected with the disorder as well as strategies and tips for working with youth with asd.

 Tools/job aids for program leaders